-The term ‘vapor intrusion’ refers to when vapor-forming chemicals enter a building through surfaces such as floors or basement walls.
-In almost all cases, vapor intrusion happens as a result of inadequate building envelope protection.
+The term ‘vapor intrusion’ refers to when vapor-forming chemicals migrate from any subsurface source into an overlying building, according to the EPA.
 While some vapors may be harmless, more dangerous contaminants can often enter buildings.

-Contaminant vapor intrusion can seriously impact indoor air quality.
-Contaminants include volatile organic compounds (or VOCs) like benzene, methane and trichloroethylene (PCE) and are often found in soil as a result of pollution or other industrial contamination.
+Such contaminants include volatile organic compounds (or VOCs) like benzene, methane and trichloroethylene (PCE).
+They are often found in soil as a result of pollution or other industrial contamination.

-Testing typically entails the drilling of holes into the ground below a building (known as sub-slab vapor sampling) and the extraction of any gasses from the soil via a sealed vacuum cylinder or summa canister.
-This usually takes place over the course of several hours to one day.
-Testing usually occurs when contaminant vapor intrusion is suspected due to previous site investigations, chemical odors would be the obvious sign that a VI issue is present.
+Testing typically involves drilling holes into the ground below a building (known as sub-slab vapor sampling) and extracting any gasses from the soil via a sealed vacuum cylinder or summa canister.
+This usually takes place over the course of several hours to a whole day.
+It is necessary to test when contaminant vapor intrusion is suspected due to previous site investigations.
+Onsite, chemical odors would be the obvious sign that a vapor intrusion issue is present.

-The screening process happens once the samples have been extracted, and it involves comparing levels of chemicals to reference levels.
-A VISL (Vapor Intrusion Screening Level) calculator was developed by the EPA to help screen sites for potentially harmful chemicals entering structures.
-If high levels of volatile and/or toxic contaminants are found, the EPA may conduct an investigation of how the soil may have become contaminated.
+Onnce the samples have been extracted, screening takes place.
+The level of chemicals in the soil are compared to a standard reference point, using a a Vapor Intrusion Screening Level (VISL) calculator developed by the EPA.
+If high levels of volatile and/or toxic contaminants are found, the EPA may conduct an investigation to determine how the soil was contaminated.

-The VISL calculator provides screening-level concentrations for groundwater, near-source soil gasses, sub-slab soil gasses and indoor air.
-They are based on complex metrics including exposure scenarios, a target cancer risk level of one in a million and a target non-cancer-related hazard quotient of 0.1.
+The VISL calculator provides screening-level concentrations for groundwater, near-source soil gasses, sub-slab soil gasses, and indoor air.
+The standards are based on complex metrics including exposure scenarios, a target cancer risk level of one in a million and a target non-cancer-related hazard quotient of 0.1.

-The parameters provided by the EPA’s VISL calculator are defaults, but they should be altered to reflect more site-specific scenarios if needed.
-For example, acceptable concentrations can differ based on whether projects are residential or not.
-For more detailed information on how the calculator works, check out the EPA website.
+The parameters provided by the EPA’s VISL calculator are a point of reference, but they should be altered to reflect more site-specific scenarios if needed.
+For example, acceptable concentrations can differ based on the type of project, more specifically, whether the development is resential.
+For more detailed information on how the calculator works, visit the EPA website.

 Why are Vapor Intrusion Testing and Screening So Important?

-Vapor intrusion can cause all sorts of serious problems, from health issues to structural building damage.
+Vapor intrusion can cause many serious problems, from health issues to building damage at the structural level.
 Minor health concerns for building occupants include headaches, nausea and irritation of the eyes, skin or throat.

-In more serious cases, contaminant vapors can even increase the risk of cancer — benzene and TCE are known carcinogens, and radon is the top cause of lung cancer in non-smokers.
-Other potential effects of exposure to harmful vapors include liver, kidney and heart damage, reproductive issues and damage to neurological and cognitive functioning.
-When people live and work in buildings contaminated with these vapors, they become exposed to these harmful chemicals over long periods of time.
+In more serious cases, contaminant vapors can even increase the risk of cancer.
+Benzene and TCE, for example, are known carcinogens, and radon is the top cause of lung cancer in non-smokers.
+Other potential effects of exposure to harmful vapors include liver, kidney and heart damage, reproductive issues, and damage to neurological and cognitive function.

-Failing to carry out sufficient vapor intrusion testing and screening can greatly increase the chances of any of these serious issues occurring.
-Contractors and developers not only have a moral responsibility to take the necessary steps to protect public health, but they can also be professionally and legally liable for any issues that occur as a result of inadequate safety measures.
+Due to these risks, contractors and developers not only have a moral responsibility to take the necessary steps to protect public health, but they can also be professionally and legally liable for any issues that occur as a result of inadequate safety measures.

 What to Do If Vapor Intrusion is Detected on a Site

-If screening reveals the presence of contaminant vapors on a site, whether it is an existing building being renovated or the site of a planned development project, it is essential to address the problem.
-The most common solution is to install a vapor intrusion mitigation (or VIM) system such as a vapor intrusion membrane.
-Vapor intrusion membranes consist of one or more durable waterproof layers that prevent vapors from passing from the soil into building interiors.
-They can also be used in conjunction with vapor collection systems if conditions require this.
+Installing a vapor intrusion mitigation (or VIM) system such as a vapor intrusion membrane is the most common way to protect a building from these threats.
+Vapor intrusion membranes consist of one or more durable waterproof layers that prevent vapors from migrating into a building.
+They can also be used in conjunction with vapor collection systems if required by site conditions.

-At EPRO, we have almost three decades of experience in providing durable, long-lasting waterproofing solutions for construction and renovation projects of all kinds.
+At EPRO, we have three decades of experience in providing durable, long-lasting waterproofing and vapor intrusion solutions for construction and renovation projects of all kinds.
 We understand how difficult it can be to determine and solve issues with contaminant vapor intrusion, and our experts can help you to do so — whatever the site-specific conditions of your project.